atong01/website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

+Starting July 2025, I will be joining [Duke University](https://duke.edu) as an assistant professor in the departments of [computer science](https://cs.duke.edu), [cell biology](https://cellbio.duke.edu), and [biostatistics and bioinformatics](https://biostat.duke.edu).
+I'm looking to recruit phd students for Fall 2025!
+If you are a prospective student interested in working with me, please apply through the [Computer Science PhD program](https://gradschool.duke.edu/academics/programs-degrees/computer-science/#apply) or the [Computational Biology and Bioinformatics PhD program](https://gradschool.duke.edu/academics/programs-degrees/computational-biology-and-bioinformatics/) and mention me.

 I am a postdoc with [Yoshua Bengio](https://https://yoshuabengio.org) studying the causal discovery of cell dynamics at [Mila](https://mila.quebec/en/) in Montreal.
 This work is in collaboration with